-A shortage of trained medical personnel, ageing workforce, poor access to health services in remote villages and the high cost of training courses means that Vanuatu still lags behind in its primary health status.
-The Trust, with the assistance of volunteer GPs from New Zealand and Australia are looking at long term measures to strengthen health services in the Maskelynes.
+A shortage of trained medical personnel, an ageing health sector workforce, poor access to health services in remote villages, and the high cost of training courses, means that Vanuatu still lags in primary health status.
+The Trust, with the assistance of community health education specialists, and volunteer GPs, nurses and dental practitioners from New Zealand and Australia, is working on long term measures to strengthen health services in Vanuatu.
 Read more

 Visit our Media page for more video footage.